 The music sung in Chapel covers a wide variety of genres, from Renaissance motets to contemporary works.
-The Director of Music Katharine Parton is always keen to hear from composers who are interested in submitting scores, both secular and sacred, for performance.
+The Director of Music Catherine Groom is always keen to hear from composers who are interested in submitting scores, both secular and sacred, for performance.

 Choral Awards are available through the Intercollegiate Choral Award Scheme but may also be applied for during Michaelmas term.
 Each Choral Scholar receives £100 and free singing lessons with Sarah Leonard organised by the college and held in the Chapel.